We're open for you. COVID-19 Update

 Your teenage years are the core developmental years of your life.
 This is when you develop habits, form opinions, find your passions, and seek out role models.
 You have unique needs.
 Your brain works differently from your parents’ brains.
 You care about things that adults forgot about years ago.

 We help teenagers to address these needs in a way that restores family relationships instead of further straining them.
 Our comprehensive and individualized methods can achieve the highest rate of success because we address issues while clients are still in their developmental years.

 There are a lot misconceptions and stigmas around what treatment and recovery encompasses for teenagers.
 We have designed an evidence based curriculum that is specifically geared towards teens.
 We have dedicated our lives and our organization to helping teens get the most out of life.

-Our Virtual Intensive Outpatient Program (IOP) offers the same programming in-person, but all online.
-Ideal for those who live too from a center, have transportation issues, or health concerns that make in-person treatment challenging.
+Our Virtual Intensive Outpatient Program (IOP) offers the same programming in-person, but all online - ideal for those who live too far from a center, have transportation issues, or health concerns that make in-person treatment challenging.

 The very first thing we do when helping teens is find out what they care about most.
 We want to find common ground with them, so we’re both working towards something.
 For some, that may be academics, for others it’s relationships—whatever it is, we find it, then work towards it.